Gephi

 Ethical Considerations

-Data integrity is crucial for users of Gephi, as the accuracy and reliability of network visualizations depend directly on the quality of input data.
+Data integrity is crucial for Gephi users, as the accuracy and reliability of network visualizations depend directly on the quality of the input data.
 For investigative journalism, any insights or patterns revealed through Gephi's analysis are only as trustworthy as the data provided.
 Poor data quality — such as incomplete records, unverified sources, or outdated information — can lead to misleading visualizations that misrepresent relationships or inflate the importance of specific network nodes.
 To ensure meaningful results, Gephi users must verify data sources, validate accuracy, and cross-check information before visualizing it.
 Maintaining high data integrity not only strengthens the credibility of the analysis but also allows for responsible storytelling, helping to prevent the spread of misinformation and ensuring that network insights are grounded in factual, well-vetted data.

 Guides